gate/gateapi-csharp/docs/UnifiedApi.md

 # **CalculatePortfolioMargin**
 > UnifiedPortfolioOutput CalculatePortfolioMargin (UnifiedPortfolioInput unifiedPortfolioInput)

-Portfolio margin calculator.
+Portfolio margin calculator

-Portfolio Margin Calculator When inputting a simulated position portfolio, each position includes the position name and quantity held, supporting markets within the range of BTC and ETH perpetual contracts, options, and spot markets.
-When inputting simulated orders, each order includes the market identifier, order price, and order of BTC and ETH perpetual contracts, options, and spot markets.
+Portfolio Margin Calculator  When inputting simulated position portfolios, each position includes the position name and quantity held, supporting markets within the range of BTC and ETH perpetual contracts, options, and spot markets.
+When inputting simulated orders, each order includes the market identifier, order price, and order quantity, supporting markets within the range of BTC and ETH perpetual contracts, options, and spot markets.
 Market orders are not included.

 ### Example
 ```csharp